 Bonus: Need tips on how to better engage with your fans on Facebook?
 Check out these tips from Social Media Examiner to boost your Facebook engagement.

-Twitter has 145 million monetizable daily active users and it’s yet another obvious place where your content needs to shared.
+Twitter has 238 million monetizable daily active users and it’s yet another obvious place where your content needs to be shared.
 In fact, Twitter is one of the few platforms where you can benefit greatly by sharing the same content multiple times.